manuelmartinz/manuelmartinz/README.md

 ---

-## Competencias
+## Skills
-- Capacidad de análisis y pensamiento crítico
+- Analytical skills and critical thinking
-- Diseño y análisis de algoritmos
+- Algorithm design and analysis
-- Administración y consulta de bases de datos
+- Database administration and querying
-- Metodologías ágiles
+- Agile methodologies
-- Servidores y sistemas operativos
+- Servers and operating systems